Aynelgul/finalproject/finalproject/DESIGN.md

 ## Classes

 ### User Class
 An important class that I will be using, is for the users.
-Every user has a login (emailaddress) and a password.
+Every user has a login (email address) and a password (stored in Firebase).

 ## (Advanced) Sketches